elephantscale/es-training-new/machine-learning/slides/Unsupervised-Generic.md

 ---

-## Benefits of Data Reduction
+## Can We Reduce the Features?

- * Efficient compute
+* Can we use fewer features?

-     - Use CPU more effectively
+* Advantages

-     - Reduce the amount of RAM
+    - Efficient compute

-     - Reduce the amount of storage
+        - Use compute more effectively, use less memory, reduce network traffic (in distributed scenarios)

-     - Indirectly, reduce the amount of network traffic
+    - Simpler model

- * However, you cannot just decide to reduce the data
+        - Less susceptible for overfitting

-     - There are limitations
+        - Quicker to train

-     - They are called "variance"
+* However, we can not just drop features

-        * How much my reduce data preserve the nature of the original
+     - We don't want to drop important features

-     - More on this later
+     - Also we don't want to loose too much of 'signal' from original data

 Notes: